lavignepierre/pierrelavigne/cv.markdown

 2022 : TA for 3A ENSAE lecture of Pricing and hedging of financial derivatives (Prof. [Peter Tankov](https://sites.google.com/site/petertankov/)).

-2022 : TA for 2A ENSAE lecture of introduction to mathematical finance (Prof. [Peter Tankov](https://www.ceremade.dauphine.fr/~kharroubi/)).
+2022 : TA for 2A ENSAE lecture of introduction to mathematical finance (Prof. [Idris KHARROUBI](https://www.ceremade.dauphine.fr/~kharroubi/)).

 # Commitments